aschiffler/esp8266-mqtt-node/README.md

 Steps to flash the firmware:
 1. Connect your esp8266 module via USB to the PC where the browser runs
 2. Click connect
-3. Choose the corresponding com port from the list and click connect
+3. Choose the corresponding com port from the list and click connect (this functionality is provided by your browser)
 4. Click install ESP8266-MQTT-NODE or Logs&Console (see below)

 ![](doc/install_console_web_tool.png)